-Neighborhood council shall mean a voluntary organization, council, or association formed by property owners, residents, workers and/or tenants within a specified geographic boundary within the city.
+Neighborhood council shall mean a voluntary organization, council, or association formed by property owners, residents, workers and/or tenants within a specified geographic boundary within the city and governed by a set of written bylaws.

-Recognized neighborhood council shall mean a neighborhood council that meets the criteria set forth in section 7-221 and has been designated by the city council according to the process set forth in section 7-222.
+Recognized neighborhood council shall mean a neighborhood council that meets the criteria set forth in section 7-221 and has been designated recognized by the city council according to the process set forth in section 7-222.